UW-Nicholas-Center/Adage/README.md

-# Predicting M&A Activity with Machine Learning
+# Predicting M&A Activity using Machine Learning
+## Nicholas Center for Corporate Finance and Investment Banking